-For individuals on the hunt for that perfect job, they would need a good digital marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
-For businesses, this usually means creating an online presence that houses carefully crafted collections of products that are easily found while also a way to establish authority in your specific niche.
-Whichever the case, there’s a lot of marketing portfolio examples that you can turn to for inspiration.
+For individuals on the hunt for that perfect job, they would need a good marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
+For businesses, this usually means creating an online presence that houses carefully crafted collections of easily found products while also a way to establishing authority in your specific niche.
+Whichever the case, there are a lot of marketing portfolio examples that you can turn to for inspiration.

-Anyone and everyone that’s looking to jumpstart their career or highlight their business should create a digital marketing portfolio that communicates exactly what you have to offer and how you intend to offer it.
-For artists, this means creating a space that’s unique to you and your skill set that would attract potential collaborators.
-For businesses, this helps you to be more accessible to a wider audience while able to market any number of products or services that you have to offer in a single, manageable space.
+Anyone and everyone that’s looking to jumpstart their career or highlight their business should create a marketing portfolio that communicates exactly what you have to offer and how you intend to offer it.
+For artists, this means creating a unique space for you and your skillset to attract potential collaborators.
+For businesses, this helps you to be more accessible to a wider audience while being able to market any number of products or services that you have to offer in a single, manageable space.
 Industrial designers may even need to create a dedicated industrial design portfolio separate from a personal website to market their specific skill set.
-Learn more about thought leaders and professionals and why they built their websites here.

-- Curated collection of your work of products - what do you have to offer?
-This would be the main focus of your digital marketing portfolio where you showcase your skills, art, and products that you have to offer to potential clients.
-You’ll want to include summaries of your thought process and inspiration behind each work while offering value to your customers.
+A curated collection of your work of products - what do you have to offer?
+This would be the main focus of your marketing portfolio, where you showcase your skills, art, and products that you have to offer to potential clients.
+You’ll want to include summaries of your thought process and inspiration behind each work while providing value to your customers.
 If you’re looking for store-specific inspirations, here’s a resource on the best web store builder for entrepreneurs.

 If you’ve already got your assets and checklist ready, you can put them all together in an engaging all-in-one spot that’s uniquely you.

-- Design a visually engaging homepage - captivate your audience with the right design elements that act as a doorway into your space.
-Here’s a few inspiring landing page design ideas that you can use to see what we mean.
+Design a visually engaging homepage - captivate your audience with the correct design elements that act as a doorway into your space.
+Here are a few inspiring landing page design ideas that you can use to see what we mean.

-- Write a compelling About page - tell them your story.
+Write a compelling About page - tell them your story.
 What sets you and your project apart from the rest?
 Where are you grounded?
-An about page can be as simple and direct, or as long and thoughtful as you’d like it to be - just make it click with your desired audience.
-Here’s a guide to writing good website copy.
+An about page can be as direct and straightforward, or as long and thoughtful as you’d like it to be - just make it click with your desired audience.

-- Curate and display your best work - even the best work can be overshadowed by others if you’re not careful with how you showcase.
-If you can create a great user experience that isn’t holding back information your customers want then you’re all set.
+Curate and display your best work - even the best work can be overshadowed by others if you’re not careful with how you showcase it.
+If you can create a great user experience that isn’t holding back information your customers want, you’re all set.
 But here’s an additional read on how you can create an impressive marketing portfolio specifically for this reason.

-- Open a channel for contact - we traditionally mean this for your email and socials but there’s more to getting in touch with your customers than a like and follow.
+Open a channel for contact - we traditionally mean this for your email and socials, but there’s more to get in touch with your customers than a like and follow.
 Nowadays, chatting with your customers can improve their experience that they’ll want to champion your brand because you’re accessible!
-Learn more about chatting your way to more customers here.
+Learn more about chatting your way to more customers at our help center.

-If you’d like to get to the technical nitty-gritty of creating your own digital marketing portfolio, you can check out our Knowledgebase here.
+If you’d like to get to the technical nitty-gritty of creating your own marketing portfolio, you can check out our Knowledgebase.

-Whichever your identity, there’s a wide variety of platforms and strategies that come with creating your own and here’s a few marketing portfolio examples some have curated their digital marketing portfolio.
+Whichever your identity, there’s a wide variety of platforms and strategies that come with creating your own, and here are a few marketing portfolio examples some have curated their digital marketing portfolio.

-Tribewanted is an environmentally-friendly tourist facility that boasts an escape into locations for community building of like-minded adventurers who are looking for low-impact activities while supporting and sustaining the locals.
-This is one of many great marketing portfolio examples for businesses looking to highlight both their mission and unique business model.
+Tribewanted is an environmentally-friendly tourist facility that boasts an escape into locations for community building of like-minded adventurers looking for low-impact activities while supporting and sustaining the locals.
+This is one of many excellent marketing portfolio examples for businesses looking to highlight both their mission and unique business model.

 Red Paper Plane was a brainchild of a designer and consultant who wanted to spend more time with their growing children and created a space to foster design thinking in education.
 Their website is designed with their desired customers in mind - reaching out to parents, teachers, and foundations who are hoping to learn more about how they can help their kids learn in new and creative ways beyond the traditional classroom.